Top 50 Jenkins Interview Questions and Answers (2026 Guide)

 • To define parameters for the job, select the “this project is parameterized” box.

-• The drop down “Add Parameter” is enabled with the parameter types list.
-Any number of parameters may be added in the list.
+• The drop-down “Add Parameter” is enabled with the parameter types list.
+Any number of parameters may be added to the list.

 There are several parameter types provided in the list.

-36. Explain the ways to configure Jenkins node agent to communicate with Jenkins master?
+42. Explain the ways to configure the Jenkins node agent to communicate with the Jenkins master?

-There are two ways to configure Jenkins node agent to communicate with Jenkins master:
+There are two ways to configure the Jenkins node agent to communicate with the Jenkins master:

 1. Browser–If we launch the Jenkins node agent from a browser, a Java Web Start or JNLP file is downloaded.
 The downloaded file launches a new process on the client machine to run jobs.

-It includes job configs, plugins, logs, plugin configuration, etc. Jenkins provides a backup plugin which can be used to get critical backup configuration.
+It includes job configs, plugins, logs, plugin configuration, etc. Jenkins provides a backup plugin that can be used to get the critical backup configuration.
 This is most important when there is a failure; it prevents the loss of any settings.

 A trigger is something that defines when and how the pipelines should be executed.
-There may be several triggers like a pull request trigger that is used to deploy a pull request, or there may be a stage trigger that is used in configuring how each stage in the release will be triggered.
+There may be several triggers, like a pull request trigger that is used to deploy a pull request, or there may be a stage trigger that is used to configure how each stage in the release will be triggered.

 The three mechanisms are as follows: